lyndon025/playtested/src/content/article/2023-08-25-build-your-world-brix-by-brix--impressions---brixity.md

 ---
-title: "Build your world, BRIX BY BRIX | Impressions - BRIXITY"
+author: lyndonguitar
+category: Review
-description: "The central gameplay of BRIXITY is about constructing structures and building entire cities in top-down view with the help of the amazing technology called BRIX, and then exploring the world and visiting other players in a third-person view.
-BRIX (as in “bricks”, essentially the building blocks that players can use to create buildings) allows players to create spectacular builds as they wish."
+description: The central gameplay of BRIXITY is about constructing structures and building entire cities in top-down view with the help of the amazing technology called BRIX, and then exploring the world and visiting other players in a third-person view.
+BRIX (as in “bricks”, essentially the building blocks that players can use to create buildings) allows players to create spectacular builds as they wish.
+featured: false
 pubDate: 2023-08-25
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "sandbox&multiplayer"]
+tags:
-featured: false
+- taptap
+- sandbox&multiplayer
-thumb: ""
+thumb: ''
+title: Build your world, BRIX BY BRIX | Impressions - BRIXITY
 ---

 The central gameplay of BRIXITY is about constructing structures and building entire cities in top-down view with the help of the amazing technology called BRIX, and then exploring the world and visiting other players in a third-person view.
 BRIX (as in “bricks”, essentially the building blocks that players can use to create buildings) allows players to create spectacular builds as they wish.